stolostron/virtual-baremetal-sno-host-prep/ai_sno_test/README.md

 cluster_name,domain_name,mac_addr,ip,prefix,gateway,machine_cidr,dns_resolver,bmc_addr,bmc_username,bmc_password
 ```

-1. make sure you have `num_vm_nvme` and `num_vm_hdd` set properly in the inventory file
+1. make sure you have `num_vm_disk2` and `num_vm_hdd` set properly in the inventory file
 2. Run the following command to create SNOs
 ```
 ansible-playbook -i inventory ansible/02-create-many-vms.yml
 ```

-Note: if using the same invetory settings, modify num_vm_nvme & num_vm_hdd and re-run the script won't affect any previously created vms (they won't be deleted), and final `vms-inventory.csv` ip address mapping may be updated globally, but each vm's mac address will stay the same.
+Note: if using the same invetory settings, modify num_vm_disk2 & num_vm_hdd and re-run the script won't affect any previously created vms (they won't be deleted), and final `vms-inventory.csv` ip address mapping may be updated globally, but each vm's mac address will stay the same.